osposweb/osposweb.github.io/OSPOS-Environment-Development.md

 `docker run -v $(pwd):/data -f Dockerfile.test opensourcepos:test bower install && npm install && grunt`

+Now at this poin you can follow the [Development code tips and help](OSPOS-development-index#development-code-tips-and-help) to start made new features to the opensoourcepos.

 ## Debugging PHP using XDebug and Docker

 The PHP side of this application can also be debugged using a prebuilt Docker container.
 This container will add the XDebug PHP module that can be used from within IntelliJ or Eclipse.
 First check the ip address on your host's docker interface as it needs to be configured in the `docker-compose.dev.yml` file.
 Next you can use docker-compose to start the application with xdebug enabled by entering following command from the CLI (head for ospos directory first)